-STANDARD - QI Documentation
+STANDARD - QI Documentation and Record Retention

-- 4.1C QI Documentation and Record Retention - 4.1.1C The facility QI documentation must include, but is not be limited to: - 4.1.1.1C the data for the QI measures above; - 4.1.1.2C a description of how the QI information is used to improve MRI quality; - 4.1.1.3C minutes from the QI meetings. - i.
-Participant list (may include remote participation and/or review of minutes). - 4.1.2C The QI documentation must be maintained and available for all appropriate personnel to review.
+- 4.1C The facility QI documentation must include, but is not limited to: - 4.1.1C the data for all of the QI measures above; - 4.1.2C a description of how the QI information is used to improve MRI quality; - 4.1.3C minutes from the QI meetings; and - 4.1.4C participant list (may include remote participation and/or review of minutes). - 4.2C The QI documentation must be maintained and available for all appropriate personnel to review.

-Appendix A
+Appendix